Sport Nutrition and Dietary Supplementation

 Are any prerequisites needed to begin the graduate certificate program?

 Aside from an undergraduate degree, no. Although we expect that most individuals seeking this certificate will have some prior nutrition education, it is possible that some may not.
 In such a case, these individuals will be required to complete our undergraduate Nutrition course (NUTR 2202), which is offered online and can also be completed through self-study and credit by exam.
-We have used the credit by exam approach in the past and our nutrition faculty members have created a comprehensive exam specifically for this purpose.
 Interested individuals without prior nutrition education should plan to complete this course using either traditional means or via credit by exam.

 Following the completion of the graduate certificate, you may consider taking the Sports Nutrition Specialist exam or the Certified Sports Nutritionist exam from the International Society of Sports Nutrition (CISSN).

 For more information, please contact Richard Bloomer.